 If you like being in the thick of the action, stay smack bang in the middle of town at the Dalby Tourist Park.

 Drop your caravan legs along the banks of Myall Creek, which has a walking track circuit (approx. 4km loop) begging for an on-leash adventure.
+You may even catch some of the local pooches (and their humans) walking the creek daily.

 Although the onsite cabins have a strictly no pets allowed policy, the large grassy caravan and camp areas (which come with laundry, camp kitchen, amenities, and barbeque areas) are 100% pooch-friendly.